Play a critical role helping businesses succeed and build in-demand skills by studying an exciting administration course.

-What do administration workers do?
+What do administration graduates do?

 Graduates of administration courses may seek employment in a wide variety of operational roles in a diverse range of industries, which means your day-to-day duties will vary, depending on the role you take on.
 However, your work will likely include tasks such as: